Lesson 7: Creating a Tabular Report

 When viewing the report, the crosstab object displays much closer to the line we just customized and the other two components look too clumsy.
 We need to do some adjustments, which can be done easily by using the function of a tabular.

 - Right-click the tabular cell holding the crosstab, and then select Insert Row Above from the shortcut menu.
 Right-click the cell again and select Insert Row Below.

 Two rows are now added above and below the crosstab.

 - Resize the tabular rows to adjust the distances between the crosstab and the other components.

 - On the report tab bar, right-click the report tab and select Rename to rename it to ProductPerformance.

-- Navigate to File > Save to save the report as ProductPerformancebyProductID.cls.
+- Select File > Save to save the report as ProductPerformancebyProductID.cls.

-- Select the View tab.
-Designer displays the report as follows, depending on what formatting you have done to the components.
+- Select the View tab, and the report appears as follows, depending on what formatting you have done to the components.